plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 Each Circle has a group of ***"Circle Members"*** who may represent its Rôles in its Governance Process.

 A Circle's Circle Members include all Associés filling its Circle Lead Rôle, as well as each Associé serving as Rôle Lead for a Rôle in the Circle.
-If a Rôle has multiple Rôle Leads, a Circle may adopt a Policy to limit how many of them represent that Rôle as Circle Members in its Governance Process.
+If a Rôle has multiple Rôle Leads, a Circle may adopt a Politique to limit how many of them represent that Rôle as Circle Members in its Governance Process.

 #### 1.5.1 Circle Reps

 Any Circle Member of a Circle may call for the selection of a ***"Circle Rep"*** to help represent that Circle within any broader Circle containing it.
 The selected Circle Rep fills the ***"Circle Rep Rôle"*** in the Circle, as defined in Appendix A.

 The Circle Rep becomes a Circle Member of any broader Circle containing that Circle's outer Rôle, with the authority to represent that Rôle just like a Rôle Lead.
-A containing Circle may limit or prevent these Circle Reps from becoming its Circle Members via a Policy, but only if its Rôles have another way to enjoy comparable representation within that Circle.
+A containing Circle may limit or prevent these Circle Reps from becoming its Circle Members via a Politique, but only if its Rôles have another way to enjoy comparable representation within that Circle.

-Selecting a Circle Rep happens via the election process and rules defined in Article 3, unless a Policy defines an alternate process.
+Selecting a Circle Rep happens via the election process and rules defined in Article 3, unless a Politique defines an alternate process.
 The only candidates eligible to serve as a Circle's Circle Rep are those Associés filling Rôles within the Circle.
-Anyone serving as a Circle Lead for a Circle may not also serve as its Circle Rep. No more than one person may serve as a Circle's Circle Rep at a time, unless a Policy of a containing Circle allows it.
+Anyone serving as a Circle Lead for a Circle may not also serve as its Circle Rep. No more than one person may serve as a Circle's Circle Rep at a time, unless a Politique of a containing Circle allows it.

 A Circle may add Redevabilités or Domaines to its own Circle Rep Rôle, as well as amend or remove those additions.
 No Circle may amend or remove the Raison d’Être or any Redevabilités on the Circle Rep Rôle, nor remove the Rôle.